Deichmann SE: 2003: Founding member of the amfori BSCI (Business Social Compliance Initiative)

-2012–2014: Chromium (VI) oxide pollution
+2012–2014: Chromium (VI) trioxide pollution

 According to RAPEX, the EU rapid alert system for unsafe consumer products and consumer protection, there were multiple reports of leather shoes produced under the company's own 5th Avenue brand being contaminated by chromium trioxide between 2012 and 2014.

-2018: Member of the Cads association
+2018: Member of the cads association

-Deichmann SE is a member of the Cads association (cooperation for assuring defined standards for shoe and leather goods production).
+Deichmann SE is a member of the cads association (cooperation for assuring defined standards for shoe and leather goods production).
 In 2018, the initiative, which was launched in 2007, became a registered association with some 80 members.
 These include companies from the footwear and leather goods industry, brands, retailers, test laboratories and chemical manufacturers.
-Cads is committed to sustainable development in the footwear and leather goods industry along the entire value chain.
+The cads is committed to sustainable development in the footwear and leather goods industry along the entire value chain.
 All members agree to abide by jointly defined production and environmental standards.

 Member of the Leather Working Group

 Deichmann SE is a member of the Leather Working Group, which was founded in 2005.
 The multi-stakeholder initiative brings together brands, manufacturers, retailers and leading technical experts from the leather industry and non-governmental organisations.
-Its aim is to make the production chain in leather processing more transparent.
-In addition, it aims to bring about sustainable changes to processing in tanneries and through distributors, including by reducing water and energy consumption.
-In addition, it calls for occupational health and safety in factories to be monitored using a specially developed audit protocol.
+Its goal is to make the production chain in leather processing more transparent.
+In addition, it aims to bring about sustainable changes to processing in tanneries and via distributors, including by reducing water and energy consumption.
+It also calls for occupational health and safety in factories to be monitored using a specially developed audit protocol.

 Social engagement

-Deichmann Sponsorship Award

-Deichmann is committed to the professional integration of disadvantaged children and young people.
-The Sponsorship Award, which was launched by Heinrich Deichmann in 2005, rewards initiatives that develop creative, sustainable efforts to integrate people with an immigrant background into professional life and society.

-The Sponsorship Award comes with a total of 100,000 euros of prize money and is awarded in three categories: